Nikesha Breeze

 New Editions

-A limited edition of 100 archival pigment prints of Breeze’s iconic painting Isadora and Mary Noe Freeman (left)from the artist’s Archival Portraiture series will be available to the first one hundred donations of $300–$6,999 ($950 value).
+A limited edition of 50 archival pigment prints of Breeze’s iconic painting Isadora and Mary Noe Freeman (left) from the artist’s Archival Portraiture series is available to the first fifty donor contributions of $350 ($500–$950 value).
 This limited edition measures 20 x 16 inches.
 The Archival Portraiture series transforms early unique photographic records into life-sized paintings that honor Black ancestors whose stories were overlooked in their time.